heptarch/heptarch.github.io/drafts/cone.md

 ## XII. <a href="#toc">Distraction</a><a id="sec-12" name="sec-12"></a>

 I embarked on, what was it, a bus I gather?
-Anyway, I was still thinking about semimetals, these messy,
+Anyway, I was still thinking about semimetals, these messy but intriguing materials in which a naturally insulating band gap closes due to linear dispersion relations.

 ## XIV. <a href="#toc">Way</a><a id="sec-14" name="sec-14"></a>